 Google Chrome Extension Crackdown Brings New Rules on Data Collection and AI Jailbreaks — What We Know

 Google is tightening Chrome extension rules before an August 2026 deadline.
-Here’s what is changing, why it matters, and how to check your browser add-ons safely.
+Here’s what is changing, why it matters, and how to check your browser add-ons safely under Google’s new rules.

 What Happened?